rustielin/rustielin.github.io/_posts/2018-5-5-security_script.md

 ---
 layout: post
 title: Python Security Script Analysis
-headline: Analysis of python wrapper script of popular security tools for UNIX systems
+headline: Analysis of python wrapper script of popular security tools for UNIX systems.
+As the final assignment for a UC Berkeley student-run cybersecurity course, I am writing this blog post as an in-depth analysis of the python security script located at this link, https://github.com/PeterMosmans/security-scripts, credit to the original author.
 ---

 **Authors: Rustie Lin & Nadir Akhtar**